Winchell Trail: Route description

 The Dakota people have lived along the shores of the Upper Mississippi River for many centuries.
-The contemporary route of Winchell Trail may have followed an original path created by Dakota people in the area.
-Residents and visitors who hike the trail experience what a native oak savanna looked like prior to European-American settlement.
+Winchell Trail may follow a path they created in the area.
+Residents and visitors who hike the trail experience what a native oak savanna looked like before European-American settlement.

 Access points

 Winchell Trail has multiple access points from the West River Parkway trail of the Grand Rounds National Scenic Byway.
 The northern trailhead is near Franklin Avenue South and West River Parkway.
 The southern trailhead is near East 44th Street and West River Parkway.
 There is also a signed entrance to the trail at East 36th Street with several paths down to the oak savanna site.
 There are a few crescent-shaped parking lots along the trail route, two near East 36th Street and one near East 44th Street.
-Many of the various access points have racks for bicycles, which are not permitted on Winchell Trail or other natural surface paths in the gorge.
+Many of the various access points have racks for bicycles, which are not permitted on the trail or other natural surface paths in the gorge.